Milford Public Schools

 Milford Public Schools is the public school district in Milford, Massachusetts, United States.
-As of 2016, Kevin McIntyre, Ed.D is the superintendent of schools.
+As of 2016, Kevin McIntyre is the superintendent of schools.
 The school committee includes a chairperson, a vice chairperson, and five members.

 History

-In 1997 members of the school system created and promoted a program where schoolchildren interact with senior citizens.
-In 2007 the school district placed all of its schools in a curicculum audit, due to the growing immigrant population from Brazil and Ecuador.
+In 1997, members of the school system created and promoted a program where schoolchildren interact with senior citizens.
+In 2007, the school district placed all of its schools in a curriculum audit, due to the growing immigrant population from Brazil and Ecuador.